adamcin/httpsig-java/README.md

 A keychain may have 0-to-many keys.
 The Signer selects a key based on a Challenge.
 The client triggers this selection by passing a Challenge to the rotateKeys() method.

-    Challenge challenge = Challenge.parseChallenge(wwwAuthnValue);
+    Challenge challenge = Challenge.parse(wwwAuthnValue);

-    // Challenge.parseChallenge() may return null if a Signature challenge could not
+    // Challenge.parse() may return null if a Signature challenge
-    // be parsed from the provided header value. if (challenge != null) {
+    //   could not be parsed from the provided header value. if (challenge != null) {
         // The Signer will rotate the keychain until it finds the first
         //   signing key that supports the algorithms listed in the Challenge. signer.rotateKeys(challenge);